spectrocloud/librarium/docs/docs-content/clusters/edge/networking/connect-wifi.md

 ## Supply Site-Specific User Data

-It's likely that your wifi network name and passwords are site-specific, which means you won't be able to include the network credentials in the installer.
+It's likely that your Wi-Fi network name and passwords are site-specific, which means you won't be able to include the network credentials in the installer.
 You can use site-specific user data to provide this information to you Edge hosts instead.